Application Deadlines and Requirements

 • GRE scores must be sent electronically from ETS to the University of Pennsylvania’s College of Liberal and Professional Studies (LPS), testing school code: 2986.

 • To locate a testing site near you or schedule an exam, visit the GRE website.
-Please note the at-home GRE exams are available and acceptable through the 2023-2024 admissions year.
+Please note, the College of Liberal and Professional Studies is accepting at-home GRE test scores.

 • TOEFL or IELTS test scores, if applicable

 TOEFL: To locate a testing site near you or schedule an exam, visit the TOEFL website.
+Please note, the College of Liberal and Professional Studies is accepting at-home TOEFL test scores.
 We do NOT accept the TOEFL Essentials exam scores.
 TOEFL scores must be sent electronically from ETS to the University of Pennsylvania’s College of Liberal and Professional Studies (LPS), testing school code: 2986.
 The minimum TOEFL scores required for admissions consideration are: Internet Test (iBT) = 100; with no subscore below 23, and listening/speaking score of 26+; Computer-Based Test (CBT) = 250: Paper-Based Test (PBT) = 600

 IELTS: The minimum score for consideration is a 7.0 composite, with a writing score of 7.0 or higher, and no other subscore below 6.5.
 You may upload an official or unofficial copy of your IELTS test to the standardized test score section of your application or email it to lps-admissions@sas.upenn.edu.
 To locate a testing site near you or schedule an exam, visit the IELTS website.